/td>

 National/Web Resources

-Madison, Wisconsin - The non-profit Medical Education Institute, Inc. (MEI) reminds health care providers and patient educators that free chronic kidney disease (CKD) materials are available for kidney health education programs.
+Madison, Wisconsin – March is National Kidney month!
+The non-profit Medical Education Institute, Inc. (MEI) reminds health care providers and patient educators that free chronic kidney disease (CKD) materials are available for kidney health education programs.

 Also available for free is Kidney School, http://www.kidneyschool.org, an interactive kidney learning center tailored to meet the needs of patients and families.
 Written at the 7th-9th grade level and loaded with information on topics like treatment options, diet, coping, sexuality and fertility, and much more, Kidney School’s 16, 30-minute modules attract more than 10,000 unique visitors a month.
 Kidney School is available 24 hours a day without log-in or registration, and all of the modules can also be downloaded.